 Nut Loaf.
 Trust Me.
+(Classic Vegetarian Meat Loaf)

 Unless you're a real live hippie from the 1960s or you're British (in which case you might call this a nut roast), you may not be familiar with nut loaf.

 Don't let that scare you away.
 You guys, this is really good food.
 And it's a great vegetarian main dish option for the holidays.
+Call it vegetarian meat loaf if you like, and serve it with mashed potatoes and our super-popular vegetarian gravy.

 Yesterday evening at 5:23 we were slipping pungent, silky pieces of Taleggio onto a few crackers for a snack and settling in to start our homework.
 Then, in a surge, the lights went out, and everything that beeps was beeping.
 We heard a noise so loud that I'm convinced I saw it.
 And the telephone pole with the transformer across the street had burst into flame.